Zero paid placements. No brand can pay to rank higher on Simscanner.

 Is there 5G coverage for eSIMs in Kuwait?

 5G depends on the Kuwaiti network the eSIM rides and whether the plan includes it.
 All three operators, Zain, Ooredoo and stc, launched commercial 5G, with the densest coverage around Kuwait City and the urban belt through Hawalli and Salmiya.
-Simscanner does not yet publish a verified per-brand 5G figure for Kuwait; the speed section fills in once verified.
+Simscanner publishes a modelled per-brand speed comparison for Kuwait in the speed section.

 How do I activate an eSIM before arriving in Kuwait?